gbif/occurrence-heatmap/README.md

 This project shows how to use Solr facets and geohashes to produce real time maps.

+*This project it's a proof of concept, it will be deleted and is not actively maintained*

 ## Examples

 Local example are stored in the `/example/` folder.